What is a mortgage pre-approval letter?

 If — all other things being equal — you are in competition with another prospective buyer who’s higher up on that list than you are, you may have to sweeten the deal by beating their offer with a higher offering price.Speak with a mortgage specialist today.

 Tips for Getting a Mortgage Pre-Approval Letter

 When should you apply for pre-approval?

-It’s best to apply for a pre-approval letter when you’re ready to begin shopping for homes.
+It’s best to apply for a pre-approval letter when you’re ready to start house hunting.

 The Consumer Financial Protection Bureau (CFPB) explains why: